 CAMRA smashed a world record on Sunday 18 April during its 2021 Members’ Weekend, when more than 350 participants, using 266 Zoom accounts took part in a simultaneous beer tasting.
 The event, which focussed on beer from the Sheffield and District branch area, beats the record, as noted by the Guinness Book of Records of 18 venues achieved by the Brewhouse & Kitchen pubco in 2018.

-In a normal year, attendees at the annual CAMRA AGM, Conference and Members Weekend would visit local breweries and pubs.
-2021 was different.
-It was impossible to use the original plan of a two-day event at the iconic art-deco Sheffield City Hall.
-Hence, both the AGM and Conference took place online.
-In addition, a live online tutored beer tasting took place.
+In a normal year, attendees at the annual CAMRA AGM, Conference and Members’ Weekend (MW21) would visit local breweries and pubs.
+But the pandemic made 2021 different as it was impossible to keep to the original plan of a two-day event at the art-deco Sheffield City Hall.

 As a result, both the AGM and Conference took place online along with a live tutored beer tasting.

 Initially, there was the unenviable problem of finding a representative selection of six beers from the hundreds available.
 Within Sheffield, there are 26 brewing companies (23 breweries, three cuckoos), more per head of population than any other UK city.
 Also, within the branch area, in the Peak District National Park, are Eyam and Intrepid.

 At a time when some breweries were mothballed, the occasion demanded award winners, geographical spread, mix of new and well-established breweries, diverse range of beer styles/strengths and commitment to supply 500 to a tight deadline.

 Advertised in WB and online, the event was a sell-out.
 The CAMRA warehouse despatched, 10 days prior to the event protected by biodegradable maize starch peanuts, in tasting order: